While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 Yes, we keep saying it, but ChatGPT makes stuff up.
 Some comp vendors’ AI products rely on ChatGPT as the backbone of their “system.”
 This is a problem.

-But isn’t it getting smarter every day?
-Yes and no. OpenAI is improving its model, but it’s also hallucinating more often.
+ChatGPT is hallucinating more.
 One theory is that the more reasoning the model attempts, the greater its chances of providing incorrect responses.

 How will you measure performance?